 If a potential vaccine is successful in preclinical studies, scientists begin studying it in humans, which requires multiple types of clinical trials.
 Initial trials involve just a few dozen participants to provide evidence that a new vaccine is safe and to help researchers optimize dosing amounts.
 Demonstrating efficacy for vaccines presents unique challenges.
 Unlike most pivotal clinical trials, subjects in pivotal clinical trials for vaccines are otherwise healthy at the start of the clinical trial.
 Accordingly, demonstrating efficacy may require longer and larger clinical trials for vaccines than for other products.

 Additional trials examine the vaccine in hundreds to even a few thousand people to better understand how the immune system responds to a vaccine, whether it is effective and durable at producing immunity, and to further understand the vaccine’s safety profile.
 Depending on the vaccine and disease under study, thousands or even tens of thousands of participants may participate to increase understanding of a vaccine’s safety profile.
-As of May 1, 2020, nine coronavirus vaccine candidates have entered initial clinical trials.
+As of June 5, 2020, ten coronavirus vaccine candidates have entered initial clinical trials.

 Step 5: Obtain Regulatory Approval